 This website is aimed at providing first-hand information regarding veterinary as a career, the differences between a vet assistant and a tech, qualifications and duties of each one, as well as where to pursue one’s education in either field.

-Our belief is that this information is vital towards enticing more people to enroll in animal related medical field in order to bridge the ever-rising deficit of animal health care professions and to ease their pain when sick and get them better and back to their owners hands.
+Our belief is that this information is vital towards enticing more people to enroll in animal related medical fields in order to bridge the ever-rising deficit of animal health care professions and to ease their pain when sick and get them better and back to their owners hands.

 How To Become A Veterinary Assistant